-We like to take you to a very special place, August in Antwerp.
-The recently renovated Augustinian monastery has a hotel, bar, restaurant, wellness spa (for you alone), shop and three walled gardens, one of which has a natural swimming pond.
+We like to take you to a special place, August in Antwerp.
+The beautifully renovated Augustinian monastery has a hotel, bar, restaurant, wellness spa, shop and three walled gardens, one of which has a natural swimming pond.
 The Augustinian Convent of the Military Hospital was left abandoned for twenty years.
-Fortunately, hotelier Mouche van Hool saw the potential in the historic site on the border of the center.
-Together with Belgian architect Vincent Van Duysen and chef Nick Bril, she slowly but surely transformed the five different buildings into a wonderful 'modern day sanctuary'.
+Fortunately, hotelier Mouche van Hool saw the potential in the historic site close to the center.
+Together with Belgian architect Vincent Van Duysen and chef Nick Bril, she slowly but surely transformed the five buildings into a wonderful 'modern sanctuary'.

-August has a nice homely atmosphere.
+August has a homely atmosphere.
 The monumental buildings have been carefully renovated, preserving as many original elements as possible.
 A nice detail is that we made the By Mölle linen throws in sea shell in extra large format (145 x 270 cm) especially at the request of Mouche for the styling of the beds of Hotel August.
-These throws can now be purchased online and in the store of August.
+These throws can be purchased online and in the August store.

 The Military Hospital was built in Antwerp in the early 1900s for Belgian soldiers.
 The eight-hectare domain consists of a main building, pavilions, service buildings, a central chapel and a monastery.
 The sisters Augustinian lived in an L-shaped eclectic building around a courtyard with a Lourdes grotto.
 Together with heritage architect Wouter Callebaut a lot of thought has gone into how to turn a 1912 monastery into a contemporary hotel while retaining the original details of the Flemish neoclassical architectural style.
 The renovation was a titanic job involving about three hundred people.
 And it shows.
 For example, the former chapel has been converted into a lounge with a bar with nine authentic stained-glass windows and high ceilings.
 Beautiful in combination with the modern stylish interior of Vincent van Duysen.